lisphp/lisphp/README.markdown

 Define custom functions
 -----------------------

-There is the macro `lambda` that creates a new function.
-It takes parameters list as first argument, and function body trails.
+There is a macro `lambda` that creates a new function.
+It takes parameter list as its first argument, and then a trailing function body.

     (lambda (a b) (+ a b))

-Functions are also value, so in order to name it use `define`.
+Functions are also values, so in order to name the function, use `define`.

     (define fibonacci
             {lambda [n]